There is nothing better than a hot bath where I can finally escape, relax, and soothe my mind and body.

 They were also monitored for blood sugar control and the bath group had slightly lower blood sugar peaks after eating, compared to the cyclists.

 “The overall blood sugar response to both conditions was similar, but peak blood sugar after eating was about 10% lower when participants took a hot bath compared with when they exercised.
-This suggests that repeated passive heating may contribute to reducing chronic inflammation, which is often present with long-term diseases, such as type 2 diabetes,” said Faulkner.
+This suggests that repeated passive heating may contribute to reducing chronic inflammation, which is often present with long-term diseases, such as type 2 diabetes,” said experts.

 So there are a few more reasons to (try to) escape your family and take more hot baths.